Amplitude recursions with an extra marked point: Genus zero (tree level)

-The resulting differential form and integration domain in the integral \eqref{eqn:C1limitSel} represent twisted cohomology and homology classes, respectively, of the moduli space $\mathcal{M}_{0,\snol}=\mathcal{F}_{\snol,3}$.
-Thus, in this limit, the forms in $\Sel(x_3)$ span the twisted cohomology class of $\mathcal{M}_{0,\snol}$ and can, in particular, be expressed as linear combinations of the Parke--Taylor forms of $L$-point string amplitudes, which are discussed in the next subsection.
+The resulting differential form and integration domain in the integral \eqref{eqn:C1limitSel} are known from the type-$(L,3)$ Selberg integrals defined on the configuration space $\mathcal{F}_{\snol,3}$.
+Thus, in this limit, the forms in $\Selbld(x_3)$ can be expressed as linear combinations of the Parke--Taylor forms of $L$-point string amplitudes, which are discussed in the next subsection.
 In terms of the disk picture \ref{fig:disk0}, we are modifying the relative distances on the boundary by taking the limit $x_3\to x_2=1$.
 Upon identification of the points $x_2$ and $x_3$ we find the transition